40 Dinner Ideas That Don't Need a Recipe

 What You'll Need: Thin chicken breasts, olive oil, chopped fresh rosemary, ground black pepper, 2 minced garlic cloves, salt, cubed butternut squash, chopped broccoli

-To make this scrumptious meal, start by preheating the oven to 400°F. In a medium bowl, combine the olive oil with the rosemary and black pepper and rub over chicken.
+To make this scrumptious meal, start by preheating the oven to 400 degrees Fahrenheit.
+In a medium bowl, combine the olive oil with the rosemary and black pepper and rub over the chicken.
 Cover and let chill while you chop the veggies.
-Place the vegetables on a baking pan and top with olive oil, salt, pepper and any other dried herbs your taste buds desire.
-Pop the veggies in the oven until they're tender and cook the chicken in a skillet over a medium-high flame until cooked through.
+Place the vegetables on a baking pan and top with olive oil, salt, pepper, and any other dried herbs your taste buds desire.
+Pop the veggies in the oven until they're tender, and cook the chicken in a skillet over a medium-high flame until cooked through.